 Exogenic Geomorphic Processes [Erosional and Depositional]

-Land surfaces are also sculpted into a wide diversity of shapes through Erosion and Deposition by the actions of water, wind, waves, ice, etc
+Land surfaces are sculpted into a wide diversity of shapes through Erosion and Deposition by the actions of water, wind, waves, ice, etc

 1. Fluvial Landforms